-We form long-lasting impressions and judgements in the blink of eye, said Malcolm Gladwell (Author of the book, Outliers.
+Malcolm Gladwell, author of the book, Outliers, says we form long-lasting impressions and judgements in the blink of an eye.
 We all do it – even the person you’ve sent your CV to does it.
 This means you’ve 5 seconds, 10 seconds if you’re lucky – possibly even 20 if it’s interesting – to communicate why no one but you are right for this role.

 If you’re writing your CV, you probably assume it receives substantially more of the recruiter’s time.
 Maybe 2 minutes, perhaps even 5 minutes, to read and digest?
 But you’d be wrong.